F5Networks/f5-appsvcs-templates/docs/userguide/json-schema.rst

 Sections
 ^^^^^^^^
 | For iterating over a list of data, we make use of Mustache sections.
-| Sections render blocks of text one or more times, depending on the value of the key in the current context.
+| Sections render blocks of text zero or more times, depending on the value of the key in the current context.
 | A section begins with a pound and ends with a slash.
 That is, {{#person}} begins a *"person"* section while {{/person}} ends it.
 | The behavior of the section is determined by the value of the key.